-- Assist the president in determining agenda for meetings of the Staff Council and distribute to all Staff Council members five (5) working days prior to the next Staff Council meeting.
+- Assist the president in determining agenda for meetings of the Staff Council and distribute to all Staff Council staff members five (5) working days prior to the next Staff Council meeting.

 - To maintain the schedule for meeting places of the Staff Council.

-- To preside at meetings in the absence of the president and vice-president and to appoint a secretary Pro-tem to record minutes of such meetings.
+- To preside at meetings in the absence of the President and Vice-president and to appoint a secretary Pro-tem to record minutes of such meetings.

 - Duties of the Treasurer.